dersteps/paingame/README.md

 Requirements
 ====
 The Pain Game requires a [Raspberry Pi](http://www.raspberrypi.org) (use Debian "wheezy", Raspian won't work) with Oracle's JDK 7u10 running on it.
 It uses [pi4j](https://github.com/Pi4J/pi4j/) to communicate with the RasPi.
+This will most likely not run on your PC!
+Clean-Build on your machine, then SCP the generated ZIP to your RasPi, unzip and execute it (sudo java -jar paingame.jar ...).
+Have fun.

+Setting up Debian Wheezy on a Raspberry Pi: [here](http://dersteps.wordpress.com/2013/05/04/setting-up-a-raspberry-pi-with-debian-wheezy/)
+Installing Oracle's JDK 7u10 on a Raspberry Pi: [here](http://dersteps.wordpress.com/2013/05/03/oracle-jdk-7u10-on-raspberry-pi/)

 Can I...?
 ===